swatishreya03/Expenserepo/README.md

-# Expenserepo
+# Edudigm Expense Management Software - Backend
-#Backend Repo on NodeJs with database inn Mongodb
+##### Backend Repo on NodeJs with database in MongoDB